-BIOCK I Parking and loading facilities will be located near the uses they support and will be screened and landscaped with high quality materials per these design standards.
-Lighting See Urban Planning and Design Principles, Design Principle 6 - (295-907,3,j) Exterior Site Lighting Standards (page 23) (293-907,3,J) Utilities All utility lines will be installed underground.
-Transformers and (295-907,3,k) substations will be installed within buildings or otherwise (293-307,3,8) screened from view.
-Signage Signage Standards (except for temporary signage) will be (295-907,3,L) approved as part of the Detailed Planned Development (DPD).
-(200 001,0,2, The building on this block is a large venue building and therefore the signage will be larger and in proportion with the scale of the building.
-All signs listed below will be allowed to boys above solds All signs listed below will be allowed to have changeable messaging, Permitted signs will include: Temporary construction signage.
+Parking and loading facilities will be located near the uses they support and will be screened and landscaped with high quality materials per these design standards.
+See Urban Planning and Design Principles, Design Principle 6 - Exterior Site Lighting Standards (page 23) All utility lines will be installed underground.
+Transformers and substations will be installed within buildings or otherwise screened from view.
+Signage Standards (except for temporary signage) will be approved as part of the Detailed Planned Development (DPD).
+The huilding on this block is a large vegue building and The building on this block is a large venue building and therefore the signage will be larger and in proportion with the scale of the building.
+All signs listed below will be allowed to have changeable messaging, Permitted signs will include: Temporary construction signage.
 Temporary Perimeter site signage that will consist of a fabric sign material with graphics designed to obscure the construction activity and enliven the block.
 The fabric sign will cover between 50% and 100% of the perimeter construction fence.
 Awning signs Canopy Signs Wall signs Freestanding signs Roof signs Projecting signs Marquee signs Off Premise signs (must be attached to building)